benjarison/eval-metrics/README.md

 ### Multi-Class Classification

 The `MultiConfusionMatrix` struct provides functionality for computing common multi-class classification metrics.
-Additionally, averaging methods must be explicitly provided for these metrics.
+Additionally, averaging methods must be explicitly provided for several of these metrics.

 ```rust
 let scores = vec![